-Among children, iron deficiency most often occurs between ages 6 months and 3 years—a time when children grow quickly and may not be able to keep up with their bodies’ demands for iron through diet alone.
+Among children, iron deficiency most often occurs between ages six months and three years—a time when children grow quickly and may not be able to keep up with their body's demands for iron through diet alone.

 Which children are at risk for iron deficiency?